 We have this false notion that writing skills equal editing skills.
 It’s important to remember that even though the person reviewing your work may not be as skilled as you think you are, they may find something to fix that you didn’t.
-On the flip side of that, others may not want to get feedback from others because they are afraid of being critiqued.
+On the flip side of that, others may not want to get feedback from others because they are afraid of critiques.

 Writing is a way to express feelings and ideas.
 For some, it may be the only comfortable way.
 Some writers put pieces of their soul into their writing, in addition to feelings and ideas.
-If critiques are interpreted as harsh, some may take it deeply personal and retreat.
+If critiques are harsh, some may take it deeply personal and retreat.
 While there is no one way to deal with this, I would offer this advice.
 For writers like that, most people are only looking to help you with your writing.
 It isn’t a judgment on who you are.
 For those giving feedback, be sensitive in providing feedback.
 Help writers to understand what they did well and what they should consider changing.
 One of the most important things you should remember is that it’s the author’s paper, not yours.
 Just because you give feedback, doesn’t mean they’ll always take it.

 7. Don’t Be Afraid to Go Through Multiple Drafts